kos3150/kos3150/README.md

 ### Hi there 👋
+Hello to all the people that helped me along the way!
+Behold What God Can Do!
 <!--
 **kos3150/kos3150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.